sssooonnnggg/luau-debugger/README.md

 Tips:
 - To avoid debug info to be stripped by luau compiler, `Luau::CompileOptions::debugLevel` should be set to `2`
 - Call `Debugger::initialize(lua_State* L)` to initialize the debugger
+  - `Debugger::initialize(lua_State* L)` can be called multiple times to debug multiple lua states
+  - `Debugger::release(lua_State* L)` can be called to release the lua state before calling `lua_close`
 - Call `Debugger::onLuaFileLoaded(lua_State* L, std::string_view path, bool is_entry)` when lua file entry is loaded and lua files are required
 - Call `Debugger::listen()` to start the DAP server
-- Call `Debugger::onError(std::string_view msg, lua_State* L)` if you want to redirect lua error message to debug console
+- Call `Debugger::onError(std::string_view msg, lua_State* L)` if you want to redirect Lua error messages to the debug console.

+### Displaying `userdata` Variables

+To display `userdata` variables in the debugger:
+- Implement the `__iter` metamethod for `userdata` as described [here](https://github.com/luau-lang/rfcs/blob/master/docs/generalized-iteration.md).
+- Alternatively, implement a `__getters` metamethod that returns a table where the keys are property names and the values are functions that return the property values.